truong2710-cyber/TKXDPM.CNTN.20221-20194198.VuQuangTruong/README.md

     - Use case specification for 3 use cases: Place Order, Place Rush Order, Pay Order

     - Activity diagram for 3 use cases: Place Order, Place Rush Order, Pay Order

+Week 2: Edit SRS

+Week 3: Finished and submitted the homework about architectural design, which includes:

+    - Analysis classes for 3 use cases: Place Order, Place Rush Order, Pay Order

+    - Sequence diagram for 3 use cases: Place Order, Place Rush Order, Pay Order

+    - Communication diagram for 3 use cases: Place Order, Place Rush Order, Pay Order